Meeting the Mental Health Needs of the Region

 Working Together

-The establishment of the Albany Med Health System Transfer Center has improved how patients are connected to the care they need.
-Through the Transfer Center, each hospital communicates real-time information on bed capacity and the needs of patients based on their conditions.
+The establishment of the Albany Med Health System Access Center has improved how patients are connected to the care they need.
+Through the Access Center, each hospital communicates real-time information on bed capacity and the needs of patients based on their conditions.

-System leaders are discussing how the early successes of the Transfer Center can strengthen the level of psychiatric care provided for the community.
+System leaders are discussing how the early successes of the Access Center can strengthen the level of psychiatric care provided for the community.

 A unique asset of the System is that each of its four hospitals has inpatient psychiatric beds available.
 By attaining the highest standard of quality in care at each hospital, patients and their families know they are receiving compassionate and collaborative evaluation, assessment, and treatment no matter where they may access care across the System.